 San Diego-area residents who follow the news are familiar with deaths from workers falling from a height.

-Death and injury from falls show worrying increase
+Death and injury from falls show a worrying increase

 A notable rise in the number of deaths and injuries from falls among workers in the United State has led California and the federal government, as well as industry and worker advocacy groups, to sound the alarm.

 A total of 887 workers died in falls in the U.S. in 2017, the most recent data available from the Bureau of Labor Statistics (BLS).
 That’s the highest number of fatal falls ever recorded in the 26-year history of the BLS’s national count of workplace fatalities.

 Falls are also becoming an increasingly large portion of the total deaths in the workplace, accounting for over 17% of all job-related fatalities, also its largest percentage ever.